$R_K$ and $R_{K^*}$ in an Aligned 2HDM with Right-Handed Neutrinos: Results

 The main result of the analysis is presented in Fig.~\ref{fig:RK_1}.
-The numerical values of the flavour observables $R_{K^*}$ and $R_K$ have been obtained from the evaluation of the Wilson coefficients computed above and from the \texttt{flavio} package \cite{Straub:2018kue}.
-In the interesting region of the parameter space, the predictions for the two ratios in the A2HDM are the same and, for the sake of simplicity we will only discuss $R_{K^*}$.
+The numerical values of the flavor observables $R_{K^*}$ and $R_K$ have been obtained from the evaluation of the Wilson coefficients computed above and from the \texttt{FLAVIO} package \cite{Straub:2018kue}.
+In the interesting region of the parameter space, the predictions for the two ratios in the A2HDM are the same, and, for the sake of simplicity, we will only discuss $R_{K^*}$.
 The latter is presented as a function of the parameter $\zeta_\nu Y_\nu \equiv \sqrt{2} \, \zeta_\nu (U_{Lh})_{\mu i} \, (m_{\nu_{h_i}}/v)$ that mostly controls the $C_{9,10}$ Wilson coefficients.
 In particular, the blue points correspond to the configuration in which the heavy neutrino couples to the SM muon sector and has negligible mixing with the first family.
-As anticipated above, this setup allows to reproduce the measured reduction in the $R_{K^*}$ ratio which is represented in the plot with a dashed horizontal line, together with 1$\sigma$ and 2$\sigma$ (green) bands.
+As anticipated above, this setup allows us to reproduce the measured reduction in the $R_{K^*}$ ratio, which is represented in the plot with a dashed horizontal line, together with 1$\sigma$ and 2$\sigma$ (green) bands.
 The red points, instead, are representative of the scenario in which the heavy neutrino has a mixing with the electrons.
-In this case the predicted $R_{K^*}$ is above one and contradicts the LHCb observations.
+In this case, the predicted $R_{K^*}$ is above 1 and contradicts the LHCb observations.
 The extent of the reduction is mainly controlled by the parameter $\zeta_\nu Y_\nu$.
-Interestingly, the same parameter defines the strength of the coupling among the charged Higgs, heavy neutrino and lepton and, as such, is subject to the perturbativity bound of \cite{Rose:2015fua}.
+Interestingly, the same parameter defines the strength of the coupling among the charged Higgs, heavy neutrino and lepton and, as such, is subject to the perturbativity bound of Ref. \cite{Rose:2015fua}.
 The upper limit for the coupling is usually extracted from naive scaling arguments but also depends on the loop functions of the involved processes.
-In the plot, to facilitate the reading, we have shown two commonly adopted upper bounds that can be used to estimate the region of tree-level perturbativity.
-With a $\zeta_\nu Y_\nu$ coupling below the most stringent perturbativity bound it is possible to explain the present $R_{K^*}$ measurement and the $\textrm{BR}(B_s \to \mu^+\mu^-)$ one within the 2$\sigma$ interval.